stephenclassy/url-append-extensionv3/README.md

-# Copy Page URL
+# Learn URL Appender

-A Google Chrome extension that allows you to copy page URL from the context menu or on click on the extension icon.
+A Google Chrome extension that allows you to copy a Microsoft Learn page URL from the context menu or on click on the extension icon, and automatically add your desired tracking parameter for sharing with others.

 ## Permissions